KCPQ: Later Kelly ownership and sale to Tribune

 The second half of the 1990s was a time of major changes at channel 13.
-In 1995, Kelly Broadcasting bought a former candy factory on Westlake Avenue along Lake Union in Seattle which would be renovated and expanded to house KCPQ's operations.
+In 1995, Kelly Broadcasting bought the former Vernell's Candy factory on Westlake Avenue along Lake Union in Seattle to house KCPQ's operations.
+The three-story building was renovated and expanded to 66,462 sqft for the television studio.
 Even though Bob Kelly lived in Tacoma, the company made the decision to move out of the South Sound and into a space more than twice the size of the prior studio and closer to the bulk of market activity.
 On September 13, 1997, KCPQ moved its studios to the new, $30 million Seattle facility, retaining only a small sales office in the city of license of Tacoma.
 This marked the end of television broadcasting from the Clover Park studios after more than 20 years on channel 13 and more than 35 since the founding of KPEC-TV.

 There were also changes in ownership.
 In 1997, Kelly Broadcasting experienced an internal changing of the guard, as Bob Kelly and his son Chris sold their stakes in Kelly to family members Jon and Greg Kelly and KCPQ general manager Roger Ottenbach.
 Not long after, the family company decided to exit an increasingly consolidated television business.
 In August 1998, Kelly Broadcasting announced the sale of its Sacramento television business to Hearst-Argyle Television; the next day, it sold KCPQ to the Meredith Corporation, which immediately traded it to the Tribune Company in exchange for Tribune's Atlanta station, WGNX.
 The swap made sense for both companies; WGNX was the only CBS affiliate owned by Tribune, whose portfolio otherwise consisted of Fox and The WB affiliates, while Meredith owned several CBS outlets in top-25 markets.
 Meanwhile, Hearst had been interested in KCPQ but could not, under newspaper-broadcast cross-ownership limits, own that station and the Seattle Post-Intelligencer.
 Following the purchase of channel 13, Tribune merged KCPQ's operations with those of KTWB-TV (channel 22, now KZJO), which Tribune had acquired the year prior; the two stations became co-owned in 1999, after the FCC began to allow same-market duopolies.

 On August 1, 2001, KCPQ began digital broadcasting on channel 18.
 KCPQ shut down its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 18 to VHF channel 13 for post-transition operations.